When it comes to eating in Uruguay, steak comes very high on the list of things you must try.

 Last but not least, for haute cuisine the newly renovated and reopened Sofitel Montevideo Casino Carrasco & Spa (http://www.sofitel.com/gb/hotel-7969-sofitel-montevideo-casino-carrasco-and-spa/index.shtml) has a charming chandelier-laden

 restaurant called 1921 (named such because this was the year the original Carrasco Hotel opened).
+It’s one of the only places like it according to Bestuscasinos.org/legal/illinois/ it’s also got on of the most unique legal licenses in order to do it.
 Here you can devour the delights of Head Chef William Porte – start with a cocktail from Bar Thays as it may well be the most beautiful you ever raise to your lips, before tucking into langoustines in coconut milk followed by delicate seabass.

 Gabriel O’Rorke is the author of the Santiago City Guide an app for smart phones and tablets (recommended by The Independent) with maps that work offline so you can explore the city without incurring roaming charges.
 The guide has been downloaded in 11 countries and is full of cafes, restaurants and hidden gems that you won’t find in standard guidebooks.